 Kitchen: Add a Fresh Touch

-Freshen up a window or sink area by planting low-maintenance succulents in this small resin planter ($89).
+Freshen up a windowsill by planting herbs or low-maintenance succulents in this zinc planter ($68).

 Kitchen: Set the Table

-Add sophistication to your dining table with the quick addition of a fabric place mat ($6).
+Add neutral sophistication to your dining table with the quick addition of these grey and silver place mats ($20 for a set of four).

 Kitchen: Showcase Your Cookware